 - a) A reference surface, flat, continuous, rigid and complying with the underbody CAD template file is mandatory underneath the car.
-The underneath of the reference surface will serve as a reference for checking all vertical height measurements for the complete car. - b) For all the vertical dimensions specific to survival cell, a parallel surface integrally part of the bottom of the survival cell must be used as specific reference (as described in Article 1.37.2 and Article 13.2).
+The underneath of the reference surface will serve as a reference for checking all vertical height measurements for the complete car. - b) For all the vertical dimensions specific to survival cell, a parallel surface integrally part of the bottom of the survival cell must be used as specific reference (as described in Article 1.38.2 and Article 13.2). - c) Bodywork joints in area 1: to join up with the other parts of the bodywork, the reference surface may be exclusively curved upwards with a maximum radius of 50 mm.
+Where the XZ sections intersect the additional surface regulated by Art.3.5.7, the radius does not have to achieve vertical tangency.